 The table positions in poker – Who starts?

-As per the rules of poker, the starting positions, referred to as Small Blind and Big Blind, are situated to the dealer’s left (Dealer).
-These positions act first following the Flop.
-The positions to the right of the Dealer Button are the later positions, which act last.
-The seats between these positions are referred to as the middle positions.
+In poker, the Small Blind and Big Blind are the starting positions located to the dealer’s left.
+These positions act first after the flop.
+Seats to the right of the dealer button are late positions, while those in between are middle positions.

 Every player essentially has the following playing options: